Meneer-de-Bruin/WCT-API/apis/api-target_DELETE.rst

 ======================
 Deletes a specific target.
 This is only possible if there are no attached target instances.
 After a delete the target will have been completly removed from the WCT database.

-If the target must be set to 'Rejected' then the API :doc:`api-target_PUT` must be used.
+If the target must be set to 'Rejected' then the API :doc:`api-target_POST` must be used.

 Version
 -------